 - a.
-GPA b.
-In the event of a tie (same GPA), then the following will be taken in consideration: attendance in the program, final exam score, or final lab practicum score. a.
-Overall evaluation of the student by the faculty. - c.
+GPA - b.
+In the event of a tie (same GPA), then the following will be taken in consideration: attendance in the program, final exam score, or final lab practicum score. - c.
 Overall evaluation of the student by the faculty.